Teen Mental Health

 In his effort to de-stigmatize and expand access to mental health and addiction treatment, Jamison is involved with numerous projects and initiatives, including the Inspiration Foundation, the Global Adolescent Project, and Drugs Over Dinner.
 He was a producer of the critically acclaimed documentary film Behind the Orange Curtain, about the prescription drug abuse epidemic in the US.
 Jamison has been invited to speak in international settings; he testified before England’s Parliament on the subject of teen prescription drug abuse and gave the keynote address at the United Kingdom and European Symposium on Addictive Disorders.
 Jamison is the recipient of the Freedom Institute’s 2014 Mona Mansell Award for his indelible impact on the recovery field and community.

-Newport Academy…in his own words
+Newport Academy…in his

 “We set out to build Newport Academy as a comprehensive treatment alternative to teen rehabilitation.
 Therefore, our approach addresses the ‘why,’ not just the ‘what.’
 In addition, our treatment programs focus on each teen’s unique DNA, history, temperament, and constitution, providing an integrated approach.
 Consequently, this balances their psychological, biological, social, educational, and spiritual needs.
 It is our mission to continue to provide the most comprehensive, impactful treatment.
 Hence, we enable young people to move out of the darkness and into the light, into happy, fulfilling lives.” –Jamison Monroe